-Inspired by the seductive glamour of the designer’s 80s and 90s archives, the Mugler collection fuel-boosted this trend, revealing the structured translucid corset details, sheer organza blouses, a hybrid corseted blouson, bias-cut dresses, futuristic textured leggings and couture-level tights worn as pants.
-The Versace show opened with sharp black silhouettes featuring a mini jacket, coatdresses and tops with a modern, very sculptural take on sweetheart neckline.
+Inspired by the seductive glamour of the designer’s 80s and 90s archives, the Mugler collection fuel-boosted this trend, revealing the structured translucid net corset details, sheer organza blouses, a hybrid corseted blouson, bias-cut dresses, futuristic textured leggings and couture-level tights worn as pants.
+The Versace show opened with sharp black silhouettes featuring a mini jacket, coatdresses and tops with a modern, very sculptural take on the sweetheart neckline.
 A revival of plunging necklines was also visible in the JW Anderson line with crystal rope bras tied over the dresses, while Saint Laurent and Christopher Kane collections featured ornamented cut-out tops.

 Appealing to Tom Ford’s 90s aesthetics, Alessandro Michele at Gucci reinterpreted the sexiness theme with provocative S&M-like riding crops, revealing high slit lace silk dresses and skirts, high black, red or nude vinyl gloves and chokers.
 Meanwhile, Tom Ford himself created a series of polished colorful plastic molded tops and bras.
 Up-and-coming designers are exploring the trend too: young avant-garde brands such as Charlotte Knowles and Nensi Dojaka have lingerie and the almost-naked look in their DNA.